 40 minutes of music with guitar, bells, shakers, puppets, bubbles, and varying monthly themes.
 Our classes are designed to enrich, engage, and entertain young children (AND their grownups) in a fun, joyful setting.

 Our Philosophy and Approach

-At this point it's fairly common knowledge that live, interactive musical experiences are great for a child's developing brain and body.
+Live musical experiences do wonders for a child's developing brain and body.
 Music itself is a complex language, and early participation helps to lay the foundations for pattern recognition across many disciplines they will later encounter- improvements in language processing, gross and fine motor skills, and musical aptitude have all been linked to early musical exposure.
-Some programs will go so far as to claim that certain movements/songs/sounds/syllables will stimulate specific areas of cognition.
-In our opinion, each child is too different and the science is a bit too fuzzy for us to feel comfortable limiting our material in this way (no offense to those who do) but we do choose songs and activities that have been personally tested and modified over the years for maximum engagement and with developmentally appropriate practices in mind.
+Our songs and activities have been personally tested and modified over many years for maximum engagement and with developmentally appropriate practices in mind.